If You’re Traveling to Latin America, Here’s What You Need to Know if You Vape| 01 September, 2020

 If a nation has a ban on public smoking, you’re always safest if you assume that the ban covers vaping as well.
 Smoking lounges in airports are becoming increasingly rare, and they’re rarer still these days given the ongoing COVID-19 pandemic and the need to enforce social distancing rules.
 In addition, you should avoid vaping at all in the Latin American countries that have banned vaping, even though smoking is still allowed in those countries.

 If you have a connecting flight in a Latin American country that allows vaping, you should have a backup plan – like a pack of nicotine gum – in case you aren’t able to find an airside smoking lounge.
 Otherwise, you may find yourself needing to leave the airport and find an outdoor smoking area to vape.
 If you do that, you’ll need to go through customs – and the security checkpoint – to reenter the airport.
+The decision to bring your mech mods vs box mods to Latin America is a tough one.
+In some places, it’s not even legal to vape!
+If you’re considering bringing your gear with you on vacation, here are some things you should know: 1) There is no guarantee that the devices will work in all areas of Latin America (some countries have different voltage requirements).
+2) It’s illegal for minors to buy e-cigarettes and vaping supplies in most countries.
+3) The laws about importing nicotine into certain countries may differ from what they are at home.

 With that being said, there are a few Latin American airports that are reported to feature smoking areas within their security perimeters.
 Some of those airports are: